bodrick/awesome/README.md

 *   [jessehouwing/azure-pipelines-tasks-zips](https://github.com/jessehouwing/azure-pipelines-tasks-zips) - This repository contains a pre-built version of the built-in tasks of Azure DevOps.
 In case you need to install an updated version into Team Foundation Server or Azure DevOps Server, you can use these zips.
 *   [promptussoftware/bigfix-powershell](https://github.com/promptussoftware/bigfix-powershell) - Integration module offering a consistent, simple, and streamlined approach to interacting with the BigFix suite of products and APIs directly from within PowerShell.
 *   [actions/runner-images](https://github.com/actions/runner-images) - GitHub Actions runner images
-*   [Devolutions/RDMSamples-ps](https://github.com/Devolutions/RDMSamples-ps) - Remote Desktop Manager (RDM) samples of powershell code
+*   [Devolutions/DevoSamples-ps](https://github.com/Devolutions/DevoSamples-ps) - Samples of Devolutions PowerShell code
 *   [farag2/Sophia-Script-for-Windows](https://github.com/farag2/Sophia-Script-for-Windows) - :zap: The most powerful PowerShell module for fine-tuning Windows
 *   [ChrisTitusTech/win10script](https://github.com/ChrisTitusTech/win10script) - This is the Ultimate Windows 10 Script from a creation from multiple debloat scripts and gists from github.
 *   [webmd-health-services/Carbon](https://github.com/webmd-health-services/Carbon) -